Jhont3/discoteque-dotnet/README.md

 # Discoteque-Dotnet

-This is my repository for learning and practicing about .Net with C# in the Backend BootCamp that is sponsored by Perficient.
+This is my repository for learning and practicing about .Net with C# in the Backend's BootCamp sponsored by Perficient.